Skparab1/images/README.md

 # images
-a website for my photographs
+A website for my photographs.
+Can be viewed [here](https://skparab1.github.io/images), and gallery [here](https://skparab1.github.io/images/gallery)